greg2010/Ares/README.md

 ## Change Log

+* Version 0.3.1-SNAPSHOT - Fix bug that caused all killmails to be recognized as not friendly
 * Version 0.3.0-SNAPSHOT - Support for multiple destinations, filtering based on region
 * Version 0.1.0-SNAPSHOT - Initial release